-- Prior to the retroactive impact of the recapitalization, the Company's convertible preferred stock outstanding was automatically converted into 28,343,420 shares of the Company's common stock immediately prior to the closing of the Business Combination. - The Company's convertible promissory notes and embedded warrants, including the July 2020 Notes, the Q3 2021 Notes, the July 2021 Notes, the February 2022 Note, and the May 2022 Notes, were converted into an aggregate of 8,147,938 shares of the Company's common stock immediately prior to the closing of the Business Combination. - Warrants to purchase 141,970 shares of common stock were net exercised for 136,681 shares of common stock. - All remaining outstanding warrants to purchase shares of the Company were assumed and converted into a newly issued warrants exercisable for common stock of New Presto with share amounts and exercise prices adjusted proportionately using the ratio applicable for exchanging the Company's common stock to New Presto common stock. - The Company pre-paid the outstanding balance of its Lago Loan for a total of \$22,351, including principal, accrued interest, and an excess make-whole payment based on a multiple of Lago's invested capital.
+- The Company's convertible preferred stock outstanding was automatically converted into 28,343,420 shares of the Company's common stock immediately prior to the closing of the Business Combination - The Company's convertible promissory notes and embedded warrants, including the July 2020 Notes, the Q3 2021 Notes, the July 2021 Notes, the February 2022 Note, and the May 2022 Notes, were converted into an aggregate of 10,060,158 shares of the Company's common stock immediately prior to the closing of the Business Combination. - Warrants to purchase 175,288 shares of common stock were net exercised for 168,758 shares of common stock. - All remaining outstanding warrants to purchase shares of the Company were assumed and converted into a newly issued warrants exercisable for common stock of New Presto with share amounts and exercise prices adjusted proportionately using the ratio applicable for exchanging the Company's common stock to New Presto common stock. - The Company pre-paid the outstanding balance of its Lago Loan for a total of \$22,351, including principal, accrued interest, and an excess make-whole payment based on a multiple of Lago's invested capital.
 The Company also amended the warrants issued in conjunction with Lago Loan to remain outstanding upon the closing of the Business Combination, with the number of shares and exercise price adjusted to allow the holder to receive the same number of shares in New Presto that it would have been entitled to receive if the Lago warrants were exercised prior to the Business Combination. - The Company pre-paid the outstanding balance of its Horizon Loan for a total of \$17,005, including principal, accrued interest, an end of term fee, and prepayment fees. - The Company paid the outstanding balance, including principal and accrued interest, of its promissory note issued as part of the CyborgOps acquisition for a total of \$1,451.